Space Only Stand Regulations & Information

 Deadline Date

-Orders must be received by Saturday 10 February so that the necessary mains can be ordered from the venue in sufficient time for them to be laid in the hall before general construction commences.
-Orders received after 5 March will incur a 20% surcharge.
+Early bird discount ends on 25 March.
+Orders must be received by 2 April so that the necessary mains can be ordered from the venue in sufficient time for them to be laid in the hall before general construction commences.
+Orders received after 18 April will incur a 20% surcharge.

 NB: Exhibitors who contract into the show after the deadline will be exempt from the surcharge if orders are made prior to arriving onsite.